neorning97/Master-s-thesis/scripts/gene_expression/DE_volcano/README.md

 | `16_volcano_plots.py` | From the gene-pair distance table (scripts 01–04) | All translocations combined | None (visualisation only) |
 | `17_translocation_volcano_plots.py` | Directly from user-defined genomic coordinates | Each named translocation separately (Der(17)t(3;17), Der(3)t(3;17)) | Fisher DE enrichment + Fisher Up/Down bias |

-Use script 16 for a quick genome-wide overview of where translocated genes sit in the DE landscape.
+Use script 16 for a genome-wide overview of where translocated genes sit in the DE landscape, and to generate the full gene lists used in GO enrichment (script 18).
 Use script 17 when you want to analyse specific named translocations independently and run statistical tests.

 ---